Kirk3gaard/ecoli_benchmarks/README.md

 K12MG1655 is used as it is expected to have a pretty good reference assembly for comparison.

+## Conclusion

+The best indel rate for a nanopore only assembly is 1.19/100kb which is pretty amazing\!\!\!
+And we get perfect 16S sequences\!\!\!

 ## Sorted by ANI

 ![](README_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->